Best Secured Loans

 • Secured debt consolidation loans – this allows borrowers to put all of their existing financial debt (e.g., student debt, credit cards, loans) into one singular repayment schedule to simplify repayments and effectively ‘consolidate their debts.’

 • Equity release – helps homeowners to release money tied up in their property.
 This type of secured loan is intended specifically for those over 55 who have been paying off their mortgage for a substantial length of time and have built up sizeable equity to take out.
+If you’re over the age of 60 and need a loan also see loans for pensioners.

 Apply Now